-Located outside St. Catherine’s Church is the Fountain of Pretoria, one of the highly ornate fountains in Palermo, Sicily.
-The impressive statues featuring nude nymphs, goddesses, and satyrs that were considered majorly risqué for their time.
-It is amazing to think that someone thought up these clever statues which were modified over the years to become a bit more modest.
+Located outside St. Catherine’s Church is the Fountain of Pretoria, one of Palermo’s highly ornate fountains.
+The impressive statues feature nude nymphs, goddesses, and satyrs that were considered majorly risqué for their time.
+It is incredible to think that someone thought up these amusing statues modified over the years to become a bit more modest.

-Be sure to also see the Piazza Pretoria, where you will find the “Fountain of Shame”.
-Originally built in 1555 by Francesco Camiliani, this risqué fountain will shock you with some of its statues and scenes.
+Be sure to see the Piazza Pretoria, where you will find the “Fountain of Shame”.
+Initially built in 1555 by Francesco Camiliani, this risqué fountain will shock you with its statues and scenes.

 #4 The Catacombs of the Capuchins

-The best part of our day in Palermo, Sicily was a haunting tour of the 16th-century catacombs, which was eerie but amazing all the same.
+The best part of our day in Palermo, Sicily, was a haunting tour of the 16th-century catacombs, eerie but unusual.
 For those who are not familiar with catacombs, it is a place that naturally mummifies dead bodies housed there.

 At this time, my children young and were creeped out by how close the mummified corpses were to our walkway.
 We descended stairs into the Capuchin Catacombs into a cold cinderblock chamber where no photography was allowed.
-Bodies were hanging on the walls and some behind bars, sorted into rooms by classifications such as priests, children, and nobility, all including some of the deads material possessions.
+Bodies hung on the walls and some behind bars, sorted into rooms by classifications such as priests, children, and nobility.
+The bodies included some of the dead’s material possessions, too.

-I found it amazing that the clothing was still very intact on almost all of the bodies.
+I found it amazing that the clothing was still remarkably intact on almost all of the bodies.
 This place houses thousands of mummified monks.

 #5 Sanctuary of Saint Rosalia on Monte Pellegrino

-The Baroque facade of the St. Rosalia church is amazing; built right into the mountain, the sanctuary is a cave, with water dripping from the ceilings both inside and out.
+The Baroque facade of the St. Rosalia Roman Catholic Church is impressive.
+It is built right into the mountain, with water dripping from the ceilings both inside and out.

-My recommendation for the do-not-miss spot in Palermo would be this wondrous and stunning circa 1625 church in the midst of the Pellegrino mountains in a vehicle that has working brakes.
+My recommendation for the do-not-miss spot in Palermo would be this wondrous and stunning circa 1625 church amid the Pellegrino mountains in a vehicle that has working brakes.
 The church is literally up the hillside and the ride down is quite frightening.